Measuring Stochastic Rationality: Introduction

 \textsf{\textbf{Related Literature. }}The literature on measuring the rationality of deterministic choice behavior is substantial.
 Afriat (1973) studied this issue in the context of consumer demand theory, and his work was advanced by the subsequent contributions of Varian (1990), Echenique, Lee and Shum (2011), Dean and Martin (2016), and Aguiar and Serrano (2017).
-While these papers work within specific economic environments, there is also a good literature on measuring the rationality of choice behavior in general environments; see, \textit{inter alia}, Houtman and Maks (1985), Apesteguia and Ballester (2015), Caradonna (2020), and Riberio (2021).
+While these papers work within specific economic environments, there are also studies on measuring the rationality of choice behavior in general environments; see, \textit{inter alia}, Houtman and Maks (1985), Apesteguia and Ballester (2015), Caradonna (2020), and Ribeiro (2021).

-Other than Riberio (2021), none of these papers develop a partial ordering approach, and other than Apesteguia and Ballester (2015), none of them applies to the context of stochastic choice functions.
-And even the powerful work of Apesteguia and Ballester (2015), while applicable on the random choice domain, targets predominantly the deterministic choice functions.
-Unlike ours, that approach does not allow indifferences or incomparabilities, which forces it to conclude that uniform randomization due indifferences is the \textit{least} rational stochastic choice.
+Other than Ribeiro (2021), none of these papers develops a partial ordering approach, and other than Apesteguia and Ballester (2015), neither applies to the context of stochastic choice functions.
+And even the powerful work of Apesteguia and Ballester (2015), while applicable to the random choice domain, targets predominantly the deterministic choice functions.
+Unlike ours, that approach does not allow indifferences or incomparabilities, which forces it to conclude that uniform randomization due to indifferences is the \textit{least} rational stochastic choice.
 In addition, the Apesteguia-Ballester measure does not detect violations of stochastic transitivity, nor is it designed to do this.
-More on this later in the paper.
+More on this later.